RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

-Evaluating `(_:_) == (_:_)`, we see that it is `false`, which means the two functions aren't equal to eachother, as we are comparing them directly and when compared directly, function comparisions return false.
+Evaluating `(_:_) == (_:_)`, we see that it is `false`, which means the two functions aren't equal to eachother, as we are comparing them directly and when compared directly, function comparisons return false.

 But then why does `(a:a) == (a:a)` return `true`?
 Aren't we still comparing functions?